Paliverse/DualSenseX/README.md

 - Test out the controller to make sure all the buttons and joysticks function as inteded
 - Get Battery life status of controller (Connecting throught USB cable will show 100% needs to be tweaked)
 - Configure Controller LED to your liking
-- Test out different Trigger Modes and controller vibration
+- Test out different Adaptive Trigger Modes and controller vibration
 - See a list of supported games in the "Games" Tab (Work in progress)
 - Game doesnt support controller?
 Map keyboard button clicks to controller buttons to simulate key pressess.
 - Auto connect controller when app launches, with ability to also kill steam if it's running.